YunranChen/web/content/research/neuro/index.md

 ---
-author: Yunran
+author: Yunran Chen
 categories:
 - Neuroscience
 - Nonparametric Bayesian
 - Bayesian Factor model
-date: "2018-05-01"
+date: "2022-07-30"
 date_end: "present"
 draft: false
 excerpt: A single neuron may encode information by fluctuating between two stimuli from trials to trials, or present a 'time division multiplexing' within a trial.
 Such turn-taking activities presented by individuals are shown to present a coordination pattern in neural population.
-We aim to delvelop statistical methods and models to explore how neuron population coordinate to preserve multiple simultaneously presented stimuli.
+We aim to develop statistical methods and models to explore how neuron population coordinate to preserve multiple simultaneously presented stimuli.
 featured: true
 layout: single
 links: